ISSUE NUMBER 11 |

 Figure 1

+This figure is built from Shenandoah's 146th New York Zouave kit SHZ008 or SHZ009.
+I modified the kit components by replacing the Zouave head with a standard kepi head and a tin cup.
+The kit parts have already been cleaned of seam lines and polished using a Dremel tool with a #428 wire brush.
+For priming, I used Tamiya's Fine Gray primer.
 After priming, the head will be glued into position looking slightly to the left.
 The figure will then be mounted on its wood base ready for painting.
-The other parts will be painted separately.
+The other parts will be painted separately. |

 Figure 2

-Figure 2 shows the primed figure on its flat base as supplied with the kit.
-This will be mounted on a wood "working" base.
+its flat base as supplied with the kit.
+This will be mounted on a

-Figure 3 at right shows the figure mounted on its base with the face painted.
+wood "working" base.
+Figure 3 at right shows the figure mounted on its base with the face painted. |

 Figure 3